 In the past, with no way of seeing into the body, an entirely different approach grew up.
 It was possible to get answers by touching the body from outside, but a far more comprehensive picture could be gained from the visible fluids of the body, seen as clues to the invisible fluids.
 What were these fluids?
 People often characterise the medicine of the ancient worlds, the Byzantine worlds, the medieval and early modern worlds as ‘humoral medicine’.
 What they usually mean is that the four humours – blood, phlegm, yellow bile and black bile – were regarded as the key constituents of the body and the main causes of disease.
 Influenced by what someone ate and drank, but also by their age and their environment – these four fluids were identified in the Hippocratic text On the Nature of Man as the focus of medicine.
 In balance lay health: in imbalance, disease.
 Blockages in the body could prevent the free flowing of the humours.

-In the second century CE, Galen singled out On the Nature of Man among the many fourth century BCE medical writings associated with the name of Hippocrates, giving it the status of what would later be called a ‘genuine work’, seeing a section of it as a work from the hand of the great Father of Medicine himself.
-Whatever we now think of that claim, the four humours settled down as the centrepiece of medicine.
+In the second century CE, Galen singled out On the Nature of Man among the many fourth century BCE medical writings associated with the name of Hippocrates, giving it the status of what would later be called a ‘genuine work’, seeing a section of it as a work from the hand of the great Father of Medicine himself (although there are all sorts of problems here with whether the historical Hippocrates wrote anything that now survives).
+Whatever we now think of that claim, and despite the fact that other ‘Hippocratic’ treatises work with a different number of fluids, or just with fire/water, the four humours settled down as the centrepiece of medicine.
 In spring, and in the young, the hot and wet humour of blood predominates, the balance of humours shifting as the seasons turn and as the person’s life continues, until in winter the body is dominated by the cold wet humour of phlegm.

 It’s a powerful model precisely because it’s so inclusive: it covers so many aspects of human experience.
 In some forms, it also covers character: most famously, if you are melancholic, you are constitutionally dominated by the humour of black bile – melan-chole.
 And this inclusiveness makes it both satisfyingly complete but also satisfyingly difficult to think with.
 You can do so much on your own, but you really need a physician to sort you out!
 That’s quite convenient for the medical profession!
 The four humours were tied to the four elements – earth, air, fire and water – and to the four qualities – hot, cold, wet and dry.
 A physician needs to take into account so many factors: the patient’s age, the season, the temperament, the diet and lifestyle of the patient, and features of the environment in which the patient lives.